 When researching for our large string art, we found that small linoleum nails worked the bests.
 We used two whole packs to create our project.
 I was skeptical at first that these small nails (¾”) would work, but they were sturdy enough without taking away from the design.

-1. Prep your hard surface.
-For us this included cutting a large piece of birch plywood (15” x 48”), staining and using poly.
+Prep your hard surface or wood base.
+For us, this included cutting a large piece of birch plywood (15” x 48”), staining and using poly.

 And you know we used our favorite stain color!!!

-3. Print or draw our your letters or image.
+Print or draw your letters or image.
 Simpler and clean lines will work better.
 I tried to print letters out to use.

 Since our wood was so large, I ended up just sketching out the letters on my own.
 In order to make your design work, try to keep the width of your letters consistent in most spots.